ahart34/protein/README.md

 ## Early Exit:
 - To download GO and EC datasets, Follow "Download Datasets and Model Weights" from Zhang et al. Github: https://github.com/DeepGraphLearning/esm-s/tree/main
 - CL and SSP datasets will download automatically when running algorithms
+- Please reference our paper for original sources of data

 # Running Code: